winterstat/winterstat-academic/content/authors/admin/_index.md

   url: http://moprevention.org/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include quantitative methods, structural equation modeling, mixture modeling, measurement, and Bayesian methods.
+bio: My research interests include Bayesian methods, structural equation modeling, mixture modeling, and measurement.

 # Interests to show in About widget
 interests:
-- Latent measurement models
+- Bayesian methods
+- Structural Equation Modeling
 - Longitudinal data
-- Mixture modeling
-- Bayesian methods
+- Measurement

 # Education to show in About widget
 education: